jgeumlek/MoltenGamepad/README.md

 Currently two plugins can optionally be built into MoltenGamepad when compiling, `wiimote` and `steamcontroller`.
 By default, only the former is set to be built.
 Modify the lines at the beginning of the Makefile to control whether these plugins are included.

 Plugins can also be set to be built as external plugins.
 These plugins will need to be moved to a `plugins` folder inside MG's config directory in order to be found and loaded.
+(Plugins will only be loaded if MG is started with the `--load-plugins` option).

 Note that the Steam Controller plugin requires the [scraw](https://gitlab.com/dennis-hamester/scraw) and [scrawpp](https://gitlab.com/dennis-hamester/scrawpp) libraries.

-##Installing
+## Installing

 The `installation` directory has files and scripts to help you get MoltenGamepad up and running quickly.
 Look in there for the udev rules required to give MoltenGamepad the appropriate permissions.

 The installation above is bare-bones, and MoltenGamepad won't know very many devices.
 See the [MG-Files repo](https://github.com/jgeumlek/MG-Files) and get the crowd-sourced device configs to fully enjoy the MoltenGamepad experience.

-##Running
+## Running

     ./moltengamepad